Hemigrammus

-Hemigrammus is a genus of freshwater ray-finned fishes belonging to the family Acestrorhamphidae, the American characins.
-The fishes in this genus are found in South America, including Trinidad, and commonly seen in the aquarium trade.
+Hemigrammus is a genus of freshwater ray-finned fishes that belongs to the family Acestrorhamphidae (American characins).
+Members of this genus are found in South America, including Trinidad.
+They are commonly seen in the aquarium trade.

+Description

 These are medium-small tetras where the largest species reach up to around 11 cm.

 Species

 There are currently 55 recognized species in this genus: